 - delegation of operational decision-making to officers within the SBDC.

 Anthony Masi was appointed to the Board in April 2014.
-Mr Masi is a pharmacist and has owned and operated successful small businesses in rural Western Australia since 1991.
+Mr Masi is a pharmacist and has owned and operated successful small businesses in regional WA since 1991.
 These include a camera store, a health food shop, an IGA grocery store and two pharmacies.
-He currently employs 35 staff in Broome.
-He is a board member of Boab Health, former board member of Kimberley Pilbara Medicare Local; and is vice president of the Pharmacy Guild of Australia (WA branch).
+He is a former board member of Kimberley Pilbara Medicare Local and is a Branch Committee Member of the Pharmacy Guild of Australia (WA Branch).

-Mr Masi is also an active member of the Kyle Andrews Foundation Inc., a Broome-based children’s cancer charity.
-He was Chair from 2008-2010 and is currently the organisation’s treasurer.
+Mr Masi is also an active member of the Kyle Andrews Foundation, a Broome based children’s cancer charity.
+He was the Chair from 2008-2010 and is currently the treasurer.